-Whether you’re a small business or an enterprise-level organisation, a massive part of owning or running an organisation involves ensuring it complies with external and internal regulations and policies to protect it from the risks caused by non-compliance.
+Whether you’re a small business or a large organisation, a big part of running an organisation involves complying with regulations and policies to protect it from the risks caused by non-compliance.

 Understanding your external and internal compliance obligations and the risks involved is essential for any company.
-It helps you to put better processes in place to give you peace of mind knowing you are effectively managing your compliance and preventing potential liabilities.
+It helps you to put better processes in place to give you peace of mind knowing you’re effectively managing your compliance and preventing potential liabilities.

-Managing your organisation’s compliance risk will not only help you to make sure you avoid financial and legal implications, but it will also build trust and credibility among your employees and stakeholders.
+Managing your organisation’s compliance risk will not only help you to make sure you avoid financial and legal implications, but it’ll also build trust and credibility among your employees and stakeholders.
 In some instances, where you choose to comply with voluntary regulations, such as environmental sustainability or social responsibility, you can even enhance your brand reputation.

 However, before we dig into how to spot these risks across your workforce, we will define exactly what compliance risk is, and outline some examples that are often overlooked by organisations.

 What is compliance risk?

 Compliance risk is defined as an organisation’s potential exposure to legal penalties, financial forfeiture and material loss, resulting from its failure to follow industry laws and regulations, internal policies or best practices.
 In the most basic sense, it’s the outcome of not adhering to the rules.

-Every organisation big and small is exposed to compliance risk, whether they are public or private, for-profit or not-for-profit.
-Regardless of the type of organisation, failure to comply with laws and regulations can have detrimental effects on your organisation, including loss of revenue, reputation, business opportunities and more.
+Every organisation, big and small, is exposed to compliance risk, whether they’re public or private, for-profit or not-for-profit.
+Regardless of the type of organisation, failure to comply with laws and regulations can have detrimental effects on your organisation, including loss of revenue, reputation, business opportunities, and more.